Stackclash/5e-vault/5. Mechanics/Items/Orb Of The Oozing Hunger Hhhviii.md

 - **Properties**: [[/5.
 Mechanics/Rules/Item Properties.md#Crafted%20Artifact\|Crafted Artifact]]

-The worshippers of Juiblex are among the most pathetic and depraved of all demon cultists.
+The worshippers of [[4.
+World Almanac/NPCs/Juiblex.md\|Juiblex]] are among the most pathetic and depraved of all demon cultists.
 So indoctrinated into their patron's mantra of consuming everything, Juiblex's worshippers make it their goal to be consumed by the Demon Lord themselves, joining it as one writhing mass for all eternity.
 In their quiet and meditative moments, these cultists report seeing a single orb made of writhing dark-green slime that seems to stare through their bodies and into their souls.
 This is the legendary Orb of the Oozing Hunger, a demonic artifact made from Juiblex's body that it intends as its final attempt at assimilating the world into its own mass.
-Many cultists believe that any defeat that Juiblex suffers is actually planned by them as a way to create this orb and spread its influence into corners of the multiverse that it would normally be unable to access.
+Many cultists believe that any defeat that [[4.
+World Almanac/NPCs/Juiblex.md\|Juiblex]] suffers is actually planned by them as a way to create this orb and spread its influence into corners of the multiverse that it would normally be unable to access.

 In order to attune to this item, you must fully dissolve the body of a Medium sized creature in acid.
 Then, while holding this item, you must submerge yourself into this acid pit, taking `dice: 6d6|avg` (`6d6`) acid damage as you do so.
 If this damage kills you, your soul is sent to the Slime Pits in the Abyss.
 If you survive, you become attuned to this item and your body takes on a distinct green hue.
 Your skin constantly drips a sticky mucus, and you exude a horrible odor reminiscent of rotting flesh.
 A creature that touches you or hits you with a melee attack while within 5 feet of you takes `dice: 1d8|avg` (`1d8`) acid damage.
 You are also immune to acid damage.
 When your attunement to this item ends, your body reverts to its original form.